Pitts has left a legacy, and with her death, left a hole in Vicksburg's heart - The Vicksburg Post

 While Pitts’s commitment to others was inspiring, it was her upbeat personality that drew people in.

-“Hester was a party waiting to happen.
-And it was always game on with her in terms of ‘let’s have fun,’’ Edney said.
+“Hester was a party waiting to happen, and it was always game on with her in terms of ‘let’s have fun,’’’ Edney said.
 “She would work hard, but she would play hard, which was evident by the number of friends she had across all economic boundaries.
 She was willing to love anybody and serve and help anybody.”

 Although Hester was loving and happy and fun, Edney said, she was never weak.